grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/cm.md

 ### CM-7 (2): Prevent Program Execution

-Prevent program execution in accordance with {{ insert: param, cm-07.02_odp.01 }}.
+Prevent program execution in accordance with policies, rules of behavior, and/or access agreements regarding software program usage and restrictions are defined (if selected); and/orrules authorizing the terms and conditions of software program usage.

 Prevention of program execution addresses organizational policies, rules of behavior, and/or access agreements that restrict software usage and the terms and conditions imposed by the developer or manufacturer, including software licensing and copyrights.
 Restrictions include prohibiting auto-execute features, restricting roles allowed to approve program execution, permitting or prohibiting specific software programs, or restricting the number of program instances executed at the same time.

-program execution is prevented in accordance with {{ insert: param, cm-07.02_odp.01 }}.
+program execution is prevented in accordance with policies, rules of behavior, and/or access agreements regarding software program usage and restrictions are defined (if selected); and/orrules authorizing the terms and conditions of software program usage.

 Configuration management policy